At Informer, we work collaboratively on every test – something we deem key to effective penetration testing.

 Web environments are increasingly complex

-Networks and web applications are highly complex environments which require months of work and resources to configure securely.
+Networks and web applications are highly complex environments that require months of work and resources to configure securely.
 While it seems that a penetration tester only has to find one flaw to compromise an asset, a security team has to patch and securely configure hundreds to thousands of different potential entry points.

 Penetration testing in an agile world